 Recently, the majority of embedding spaces have emerged from the training of large language models (LLMs).
-However, Simhi et al. [56] highlight a significant limitation of such representations: they often exceed human comprehension.
+However, Simhi et al. [56] highlight a significant limitation of such representations: they often exceed human com-prehension.
 To address this issue, they propose a new method for generating a conceptual space with dynamic granularity based on demand.
 Their work also introduces a novel assessment technique that demonstrates that the conceptualized vectors indeed reflect the semantics of the original latent representations, validated through either human raters or LLM-based raters.
-In relation with large models, Cunningham et al. [14] discuss the concept of polysemanticity, which poses a challenge to the interpretation of neural networks.
-They attempt to reconstruct the internal activations of the language model to tackle the issue arising from neural networks having fewer neurons compared to the features they represent.
-This line of research is important within the framework of explainable AI [2], and our work focuses on Knowledge Graph Embedding Models (KGEMs).
+In relation with large models, Cunningham et al. [28] discuss the concept of polysemanticity, which poses a challenge to the interpretation of neural networks.
+They attempt to reconstruct the internal activations of the language model to tackle this issue arising from neural networks having fewer neurons compared to the features they represent.
+This line of research is important within the framework of explainable AI [2], our work focuses on Knowledge Graph Embedding Models (KGEMs).
+While [28] essentially proposes a way to reverse-engineer the monosemantic features from a given network, our intention with InterpretE is instead to derive new embedding vectors for the KG entities while aligning them to a set of customizable, pre-defined and desirable aspects of these entities that may be user-defined or task-driven.
 By striving to make representations more understandable and interpretable, we aim to address the challenges faced in downstream applications where semantics are critical, such as entity similarity and recommendation systems.